It seems you are offline. Please check your connection and try again.

 You verify many apps daily

 Running dozens of sign-ups for work?
-A dedicated paid VoIP plan from a serious provider may be cheaper at that volume than one-off lines.
+A dedicated paid VoIP plan from a serious provider may be cheaper at that volume than one-off numbers.

-Free line vs private line vs burner SIM
+Free number vs private number vs burner SIM

 Here is the side-by-side so you can see at a glance which option fits what you are doing online.